sebastianspross/k8s101/README.md

 ```
 > Open the Azure portal and validate if you can see a `role assignment` from the AKS's SP under `Access control` of the ACR.
 ## Prepare the sample Node Application 📦
-Checkout the `js-idrepater` which is located in this GitHub repository.
+Checkout the `js-idrepater` which is in this GitHub repository.
 Run the docker build command.
 Tag the image with the application's name (`js-idrepeater`) and set a version number like `1` or `v1`.
 Notice that we used the prefix `<ACR_NAME>.azurecr.io`.
 We need this prefix for the docker push command later.
 Do not forget the dot at the end.
 ```powershell
 docker build -t <ACR_NAME>.azurecr.io/js-idrepeater:1 .